United States House of Representatives: Terms

-Representatives and delegates serve for two-year terms, while a resident commissioner (a kind of delegate) serves for four years.
+Representatives and delegates serve for two-year terms.
+A resident commissioner, a kind of delegate, serves for four years.
 A term starts on January 3 following the election in November.
 The U.S. Constitution requires that vacancies in the House be filled with a special election.
 The term of the replacement member expires on the date that the original member's would have expired.

 The Constitution permits the House to expel a member with a two-thirds vote.
-In the history of the United States, only six members have been expelled from the House; in 1861, three were removed for supporting the Confederate states' secession: Democrats John Bullock Clark of Missouri, John William Reid of Missouri, and Henry Cornelius Burnett of Kentucky.
-Democrat Michael Myers of Pennsylvania was expelled after his criminal conviction for accepting bribes in 1980, Democrat James Traficant of Ohio was expelled in 2002 following his conviction for corruption, and Republican George Santos was expelled in 2023 after he was implicated in fraud by both a federal indictment and a House Ethics Committee investigation.
+In the history of the United States, only six members have been expelled from the House.
+In 1861, three were removed for supporting the Confederate states' secession: Democrats John Bullock Clark of Missouri, John William Reid of Missouri, and Henry Cornelius Burnett of Kentucky.
+In 1980, Democrat Michael Myers of Pennsylvania was expelled after his criminal conviction for accepting bribes.
+In 2002, Democrat James Traficant of Ohio was expelled following his conviction for corruption.
+In 2023, Republican George Santos was expelled after he was implicated in fraud by both a federal indictment and a House Ethics Committee investigation.

-The House also has the power to formally censure or reprimand its members; censure or reprimand of a member requires only a simple majority, and does not remove that member from office.
+The House also has the power to formally censure or reprimand its members.
+Censure or reprimand of a member requires only a simple majority, and does not remove that member from office.
+As of November 2021, 24 members have been censured.

 Comparison to the Senate

 As a check on the regional, popular, and rapidly changing politics of the House, the Senate has several distinct powers.
-For example, the "advice and consent" powers (such as the power to approve treaties and confirm members of the Cabinet) are a sole Senate privilege.
-The House, however, has the exclusive power to initiate bills for raising revenue, to impeach officials, and to choose the president if a presidential candidate fails to get a majority of the Electoral College votes.
-Both House and Senate confirmation is now required to fill a vacancy if the vice presidency is vacant, according to the provisions of the Twenty-fifth Amendment.
-The Senate and House are further differentiated by term lengths and the number of districts represented: the Senate has longer terms of six years, fewer members (currently one hundred, two for each state), and (in all but seven delegations) larger constituencies per member.
+For example, the "advice and consent" powers, such as the power to approve treaties and confirm members of the Cabinet, are a sole Senate privilege.

+The House has the exclusive power to initiate bills for raising revenue, to impeach officials, and to choose the president if a presidential candidate fails to get a majority of the Electoral College votes.

+The Senate and House are further differentiated by term lengths and the number of districts represented: the Senate has longer terms of six years, fewer members (currently one hundred, with two for each state), and larger constituencies per member in all but six delegations (those states with only one representative).